Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Dry static friction, also known as stiction (see above diagram)

 If F is the applied force on a body

 Weight of the body is W = mg

 μs is the coefficient of friction (low μ means the surfaces are slippery)

-and Rn is the normal reaction. (the reactive force at right angles to the surface due to the object being pushed against the surface)
+and Rn is the normal reaction. (the reaction force acting upwards at right angles to the surface due to the weight of the object acting downwards)

 Reaction Rn = Weight W

 limiting friction force is Ff = μsRn = μsW = μsmg

 Remember this is the limiting force of friction just before sliding takes place.
 Before that, the friction force equals the applied force F trying to slide the surfaces along each other, and can be anything from 0 up to μRn.